Compare plan versions instead of chasing precision

 - one campsite layout versus another

-Those comparisons usually tell you more than staring at one output in isolation.
+Those comparisons give you more information than one output value alone.

 Why this matters